-A "very low to medium" negative impact was assessed, from a geotechnical perspective.
-Post-mitigation, the assessed impact decreases significantly to "very low."
+A "negative low to moderate" impact was assessed, from a geotechnical perspective, for the premitigation situation.
+Post-mitigation, the assessed impact decreases to "negative very low to low".

-A geotechnical site investigation must be undertaken to provide detailed geotechnical information for the design of the proposed structures and roads.
+A geotechnical site investigation must be undertaken to provide detailed and site-specific geotechnical information for the design of the proposed structures and roads.